 With these simple tips, you should be able to get your Aloe Vera leaves looking plump in no time!

-- Quality of drainage
+- Lack of Water

 Underwatering your Aloe is the main reason the leaves fall flat.
 If the plant is in good condition, it retains water in the leaves.
-But if you over-water it, the leaves turn mushy; if it’s underwatered, the leaves begin to pucker.
+But if you overwater it, the leaves turn mushy.
+If it’s underwatered, the leaves begin to pucker.

 Overwatering is likely the reason that the Aloe plant turns mushy.